 There is something so romantic about a September wedding.
-The chill of fall can be felt in the early morning while the afternoons still have the reminisce of summer.
-While there are many perks to being a September bride, there are also some factors that one should consider when formalizing their wedding plans.
+The chill of fall can be felt in the early morning while the afternoons still have the warmth of summer.
+While there are many perks to being a September bride, there are also some factors that one should consider when formalizing their September wedding plans.
 Here are five things every September bride should know.

 #1.
 The Weather May (Or May Not) Be on Your Side

-Many people find that the cool evenings and warm afternoons help create a lovely outdoor wedding atmosphere while also allowing couples to play with color and decor from both the end of summer and start of the fall season.
+Many people find that the cool evenings and warm afternoons help create a lovely outdoor wedding atmosphere while also allowing couples to play with color and decor from both the end of summer and the start of the fall season.

 However, because of this in-between time of year, it can become pricey to find the things you want–so plan accordingly!

 #3.
 Be Mindful of Holiday Weekends

 While we often think of major holidays like New Year and Christmas, even Thanksgiving, as being poor times to have a wedding, there are a few holidays in September that as a bride-to-be, you may need to be mindful of too.

 In September, there are the following holidays that can put a wrench in your nuptial plans: